 The actual Straight Pride flag, in case you were wondering, is a depressing affair that comes in four flavors (shown below).

-There’s the Beetlejuice black-and-white striped flag, two versions of the five grey gradients between black and white, and a half-blue/half-pink flag with a white heart that’s actually colored a lot like the transgender Pride flag — get your own colors, heterosexual cisgender people!
+There’s the Beetlejuice black-and-white striped flag, two versions of grey gradients and a half-blue/half-pink flag with a white heart that’s actually colored a lot like the transgender Pride flag — get your own colors, cis hets!

-But the Amazon reviews differ in their opinions of the pin.
+But the Amazon reviewers differ in their opinions of the pin.

 A one-star reviewer named Zollypop said, “May I ask what struggles straight people have overcome that they are proud of?”
 Another wrote, “*Face palm* Some people just don’t get it, do they?”

 But one over-enthusiastic five-star reviewer, whose review is entitled (in all-caps), “IM HERE, IM STRAIGHT, GET USED TO IT,” wrote, “Fantastic!!!
 As soon as I saw … that these were being sold, I snapped up one instantly.
 Looks amazing, ‘I’m straight and I’m proud.’
 Thank you 1000 Flags.”

 Keep in mind that there might actually be a very small market for these pins as a tiny subset of heterosexuals are so supportive of straight pride that they’ve actually thrown (unsuccessful) straight pride parades.

 But let us remember the above quote explaining why Straight Pride isn’t actually a thing: “Gay Pride was not born of a need to celebrate being gay, but our right to exist without persecution.
 So instead of wondering why there isn’t a Straight Pride movement, be thankful you don’t need one.”

 Update: 1000 Flags has apparently removed the flag from its Amazon store.
 Mark Horler, one of the company’s directors said: